kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

 - [ ] Events
   - Event Reason:
-- [ ] API .status
+- [x] API .status
-  - Condition name:
+  - Condition name: N/A
-  - Other field:
+  - Other field: `ResourceClaim.Status.Allocation` is populated once a claim with `matchAttribute`/`distinctAttribute` constraints over a list-typed attribute is successfully allocated; the claim stays `Pending` (unschedulable) if no device combination satisfies the constraint.
 - [ ] Other (treat as last resort)
   - Details: